 We all like to feel secure at home and the idea of being burgled is upsetting for all of us.
 There are steps you can take to improve home security and make you feel more secure:

-- Put off burglars from attempting to gain access by fitting security lighting, CCTV cameras, and burglar alarms
+- Put off burglars: Stop them from attempting to gain access by fitting security lighting, CCTV cameras, burglar alarms and ensuring that your home looks “lived in” at all times

-- Stay in control by having secure door entry systems, so you only let in people you trust
+- Stay in control : Ensure you have secure door entry systems, so you only let in people you trust.
+Always use good quality mortise locks and additional security chains

-- Raise the alarm if someone tried to get into your home a burglar alarm may be all it takes to send them packing
+- Raise the alarm: If someone tries to get into your home, a burglar alarm may be all it takes to send them packing

 Don’t forget, that as an additional bonus an alarm will also normally reduce your home insurance premium – but you must set it to benefit from these reduced premiums.